Grant-Steinfeld/python-starter/README.md

 ### Creating a new Pipenv Python3 Virtual Environment

-At your command line `cd` to the `root directory` of the currency exchange.
+At your command line `cd` to the `root directory` of your application, in this case an example: `currency exchange`.

 ```sh
 cd src/currencyexchange